 - 12.1 The call-in procedure set out above shall not apply where the decision being taken is urgent.
-A decision is urgent if: - (a) A call-in would prevent the Council reaching a decision that is required by statute within a specified timescale; or - (b) Any delay likely to be caused by the call-in process would seriously prejudice the Council's or the public's interests and the reasons for urgency are reported to the decision-making body or person before the decision is taken. - 12.2 The decision note shall state whether the decision is an urgent one, and therefore not subject to call-in. - 12.3 The Chair of the relevant Overview and Scrutiny Committee must agree to the decision being treated as a matter of urgency.
+A decision is urgent if: - (a) A call-in would prevent the Council reaching a decision that is required by statute within a specified timescale; or - (b) Any delay likely to be caused by the call-in process would seriously prejudice the Council's or the public's interests and the reasons for urgency are reported to the decision-making body or person before the decision is taken.

+- 12.2 The decision note shall state whether the decision is an urgent one, and therefore not subject to call-in. - 12.3 The Chair of the relevant Overview and Scrutiny Committee must agree to the decision being treated as a matter of urgency.
 In the absence of the Chair, the Vice Chair of the relevant Overview and Scrutiny Committee's consent shall be required.
 In the absence of that person, the Chair of the Council's consent shall be required.
+In the absence of the Chair of the Council, the Vice Chair of the Council's consent shall be required.
+In the absence of the Chair of the Council, the Vice Chair of the Council's consent shall be required.
 In the absence of the Chair of the Council, the Vice Chair of the Council's consent shall be required. - 12.4 Where the Cabinet has recorded a decision as urgent, the relevant Overview and Scrutiny Committee may retrospectively review actions arising from that decision but cannot delay its implementation.